bchu/bchu.github.io/source/about/index.markdown

 footer: false
 ---

 I'm a software engineer hacking on my own [projects](/projects/) while studying `Computer Science` at `UC Berkeley`.
-I'm also heavily involved as an officer at [Hackers @ Berkeley](http://hackersatberkeley.com/).
-Go H@B!
+This summer I'm working at `Twitter` on revenue analytics.
+I'm also involved as an officer at [Hackers @ Berkeley](http://hackersatberkeley.com/).
+Next fall I'll be a undergraduate teaching assistant for Berkeley's machine learning class.

-I've recently been diving into `machine learning` and software systems areas, but I still love to work with `iOS` mobile and `JavaScript` web technologies.
-I enjoy building rich web and mobile apps.
-I'm still excited about the established iOS ecosystem and the emergent JavaScript ecosystem (single page apps, server-side technologies, and novel HTML5 APIs).
+I've recently been diving into software systems and `machine learning`, but I still love to build `iOS` mobile and `JavaScript` web applications.
+I'm still excited about the iOS ecosystem and the JavaScript ecosystem.

-This summer I'll be working at `Twitter`.
 I formerly worked on iOS at `Keychain Logistics` (YC S12) - a mobile trucking logistics startup, iOS game development at `MakeGamesWithUs` (YC W12, now called MakeSchool), and JavaScript at `Hack Reactor`.

 Check out [my resume](/about/brianchu_resume.pdf).